 Reducing Medication Errors Associated with At-risk Behaviors by Healthcare Professionals

-It is human nature to look for quicker and easier ways to accomplish tasks, but these actions may lead to, or be a result of, at-risk behaviors.
-At-risk behaviors are actions taken by some healthcare practitioners that could compromise patient safety.
-Those who engage in at-risk behaviors may do so because the rewards are immediate and the risk of patient harm seems remote, making it difficult to motivate people to always choose the safest way to work.
-As healthcare practitioners become comfortable and competent with the tasks at hand, they may have a tendency to engage in at-risk behaviors.
 These behaviors often result in convenience, comfort, and saved time.
-The perceived benefits of taking shortcuts rapidly leads to continued at-risk behaviors, despite practitioner's possible knowledge, on some level, that patient safety could be at risk.
-In addition, as one practitioner has apparent success with an at-risk behavior, s/he will likely influence fellow practitioners until that behavior becomes a standard practice.
+The perceived benefits of taking shortcuts rapidly leads to continued at-risk behaviors, despite practitioners’ possible knowledge, on some level, that patient safety could be at risk.
+In addition, as one practitioner has apparent success with an at-risk behavior, s/he may influence fellow practitioners until that behavior becomes a standard practice, referred to as a “normalization of deviance.”
 These behaviors often emerge because of system-based problems and complexities in healthcare organizations.

 Establishing an Organizational Culture to Help Minimize At-risk Behaviors

-When patient harm occurs, an organization often focuses on the "sharp end" of the medication-use process, such as at risk behaviors by the front-line practitioners that were linked to the event.
-However, punishment based only on the outcome, when other instances of at-risk behavior by an individual or group go unnoticed, can send the wrong signal to staff.
 These behaviors often emerge because of system-based problems within healthcare organizations, for example, an organizational culture with a high tolerance of at-risk behaviors.
 Unnecessary complexity in processes also provides many opportunities for practitioners to take risks when providing care to a patient.

 The National Coordinating Council on Medication Error Reporting and Prevention makes the following recommendations to reduce medication errors associated with at-risk behaviors:

 6. Involve patients and families in the processes of safe medication administration and monitoring.
 Patients do better when they have a say in their own care.
 Patients should be able to ask questions about the medication to be administered, method of administration and expected outcome of use including side effects.
-Staff are less likely to engage in at risk behavior when patients and their families take an active role in managing their care.
+Healthcare practitioners are less likely to engage in at risk behavior when patients and their families take an active role in managing their care.

 At-risk behaviors may include the following: